Electric Power Bikes

 in Seattle has limited manpower to work with the public on these bikes.
 It took me almost

-month from the time I signed up to view and try out the bikes until I could put my
+a month from the time I signed up to view and try out the bikes until I could put my hands

 of Spokane off Hwy 2, where you can see and physically touch a rad step thru mini and take